KoltsovAnton/tokpie-contract/audit/deployed_audit_en.md

-#  TKP smart contracts audit (deployed)
+#  Audit of the TKP smart contracts that deployed in block-chain

-Status - completed, last edition 2018-04-18
+Status - completed, last edition 2018-04-19

 ## General remarks